-The Company's executive officers and directors, the Selling Stockholder and certain other stockholders of the Company (who in the aggregate hold substantially all of the 10,095,780 Restricted Shares upon completion of the offering) have agreed not to sell or offer to sell or otherwise dispose of any shares of Common Stock currently held by them, any right to acquire any shares of Common Stock or any securities exercisable for or convertible into any shares of Common Stock for a period of 180 days after the date of this Prospectus without the prior written consent of Alex.
+The Company's executive officers and directors, the Selling Stockholder and certain other stockholders of the Company (who in the aggregate hold substantially all of the 10,095,780 Restricted Shares upon completion of the offering) have agreed not to sell or offer to sell or otherwise dispose of any shares of Common Stock currently held by them, any right to acquire any shares of Common Stock for a period of 180 days after the date of this Prospectus without the prior written consent of Alex.
 Brown & Sons Incorporated.
 In addition, the Company has agreed that for a period of 180 days after the date of this Prospectus it will not, without the prior written consent of Alex.
-Brown & Sons Incorporated, offer, sell or otherwise dispose of any shares of Common Stock or options, warrants or securities convertible into or exchangeable for shares of Common Stock except for the shares of Common Stock offered hereby, shares issued and options granted pursuant to the 1994 Stock Plan, the 1996 Stock Plan and the Purchase Plan and shares issued or to be issued in acquisitions, if any.
+Brown & Sons Incorporated for shares of Common Stock or options, warrants or securities convertible into or exchangeable for shares of Common Stock offered hereby, shares issued and options granted pursuant to the 1994 Stock Plan, the 1996 Stock Plan and the Purchase Plan and shares issued or to be issued in acquisitions, if any.

-As of June 15, 1996, options to purchase 868,110 shares of Common Stock were outstanding, none of which were exercisable.
+As of April 30, 1996, options to purchase 868,110 shares of Common Stock were outstanding, none of which were exercisable.
 An additional 2,250,000 and 210,000 shares of Common Stock are reserved for future issuance under the 1996 Stock Plan and the Purchase Plan, respectively.
 See "Management--Employee Stock and Other Benefit Plans--1996 Stock Option and Grant Plan" and "--1996 Employee Stock Purchase Plan."
 The Company intends to file a registration statement on Form S-8 under the Securities Act to register all shares of Common Stock issuable pursuant to the 1996 Stock Plan or the Purchase Plan.
 The Company expects to file this registration statement approximately 90 days following the date of this Prospectus, and such registration statement will become effective upon filing.
 Shares covered by this registration statement will thereupon be eligible for sale in the public markets, subject to Rule 144 limitations applicable to affiliates and the lock-up agreements described above.